daniel-dx/ncgen/README.md

 prompt: [
   {
     type: "input",
-    name: "author",
+    name: "name",
-    message: "What is the author's name",
+    message: "What is your name",
   },
 ]